 If you enjoyed this post, please consider sharing it and joining our email subscription list:

-Here I will discuss a few of our wonderful experiences and illustrate what life is like in the largest town, Puerto Ayora.
-Hopefully, it will help you in deciding if a land-based Galapagos trip is right for you.
+In this post, I will share what we loved and didn’t love and illustrate what life is like in the largest town, Puerto Ayora.
+Hopefully, it will help you decide if a land-based Galapagos trip is right for you.

 A Little Background

-Do you know that there are two ways to visit the Galapagos, ship-based and land-based?
-Ship-based tourism is tightly controlled by the government and is currently steady at about 73,000 visitors per year.
+Ship-based tourism is tightly controlled by the government and was steady at about 73,000 visitors per year when we visited.

 Since Galapagos cruises are notoriously expensive, and we would be there for four weeks, we chose to be land-based.